vytolang/domain-to-port/README.md

 path can.
 Code that always re-arms for readability works for months and then hangs on a long-lived connection under load.

-**Backpressure is the load-bearing detail.** A direction stops *reading* when the buffer it feeds is full, so a fast backend cannot make the proxy hold megabytes on behalf of a slow client.
+A direction stops *reading* when the buffer it feeds is full, so a fast backend cannot make the proxy hold megabytes on behalf of a slow client.
 Ten slow clients pulling 3 MB each grow RSS by about 1 MB, not 30 MB.